mathjax/MathJax-docs/installation.rst

     git clone https://github.com/mathjax/MathJax.git MathJax

 to obtain and set up a copy of MathJax.
-(Note that there is no longer a ``fonts.zip`` file, as there was in v1.0, and that the ``fonts`` directory is now part of the repository itself.)

 Whenever you want to update MathJax, you can now use